Hired in February 2014, Josh Patiño begins his third season as head coach of the men's soccer program at Southern Virginia.

 He served a two-year mission (2006-2008) for The Church of Jesus Christ of Latter-day Saints in Las Vegas, Nev., and later worked as a zone coordinator at the LDS Missionary Training Center in Provo, Utah from 2011-13.

-He and his wife, Heather, have been married for four years and they have one son.
+He and his wife, Heather, have been married for five years and they have one son.